MEDIA CONTACT: Mark E. Brady, Chief Spokesperson, 240-508-7930

 The Federal Emergency Management Agency's (FEMA) United States Fire Administration (USFA) issued a special report recently examining the characteristics of Thanksgiving Day fires in residential buildings.
 The report, Thanksgiving Day Fires in Residential Buildings, was developed by USFA's National Fire Data Center.

-The report is based on 2006 to 2008 data from the National Fire Incident Reporting System (NFIRS).
-According to the report, an estimated 2,000 Thanksgiving Day fires in residential buildings occur annually in the United States, resulting in an estimated average of 5 deaths, 25 injuries, and $21 million in property loss.
+The report is based on 2011 to 2013 data from the National Fire Incident Reporting System (NFIRS).
+For each year, an estimated 2,100 residential building fires were reported to fire departments in the U.S. on Thanksgiving Day and caused an estimated 10 deaths, 50 injuries and $28 million in property loss.
 The leading cause of all Thanksgiving Day fires in residential buildings is, by far, cooking.
 Additionally, smoke alarms were not present in 20 percent of Thanksgiving Day fires that occurred in occupied residential buildings.

-If your Thanksgiving plans include a Turkey Fryer, this is a another whole story by itself,click here for Turkey Fryer Safety Tips.
+If your Thanksgiving plans include a Turkey Fryer, this is another whole story by itself, click here for Turkey Fryer Safety Tips.

 Working smoke alarms are required in all residences in Prince George's County.
 Consider upgrading to a 10-year tamper proof with hush feature smoke alarm and never change a battery again.
-If you can not afford to purchase an alarm you can call our Safety First Smoke Alarm program at 301-864-SAFE (7233).
+If you can not afford to purchase an alarm you can call 311.
 A firefighter will install a working smoke alarm in your home; free of charge.

-The men and women, career, civilian and volunteer, of the Prince George's County Fire/EMS Department wish everyone a Happy and Safe Thanksgiving!!!
+The men and women; volunteer, civilian and paid, of the Prince George's County Fire/EMS Department wish everyone a Happy and Safe Thanksgiving!!!